 Use caution and care when completing this step as you don’t want to bring anything harmful from outside inside.
 Also, use caution and care when using bleach mixture reading all directions/instructions as per the label on the bleach.

 Tuck the stamped tag just behind the pine cone.

 After layering bits of vintage white ironstone with brown and white transferware, green velvet napkin and the tea cup place card holder, the Thanksgiving inspired setting looks like this…

 Steps for the Christmas Inspired Place Card Setting:

 Using the same tea cup and saucer (you’ll need to clean it completely and make sure it is thoroughly dry) place canning salt into the tea cup at least 3-quarters full.

 Place fresh sprigs of pine or cedar inside the tea cup on the “snow” (aka the salt).

-Add the pinecone to the fresh springs in the same style you did for the Thanksgiving place card setting,
+Add the pine cone to the fresh springs in the same style you did for the Thanksgiving place card setting,

-then tuck the monogrammed place card behind the pinecone.
+then tuck the monogrammed place card behind the pine cone.
 Sprinkle a few bits of salt onto the fresh sprigs so it looks like “snow” has fallen on the sprigs.

 Let me know if you come up with any color combinations or place settings you’re excited about this season so I can feature them.